grostim/pimpMyBee/docs/index.md

 ## Welcome to the pimpMyBee documentation!

-An attempt to devellop custom firmware for xiaomi Zigbee devices.
+An attempt to develop custom firmware for xiaomi Zigbee devices.

 ## Foreword